-- country of origin (e.g. TSE status) - species of origin (with emphasis on natural, not experimental transmission) - tissue of origin (based on the tissue risk classification system in Appendix 1) - target species susceptibility (including experimentally) - method of administration (i.e. oral versus parenteral) - other factors (e.g. age of the source animal, testing at slaughter and dilution of the TSE agent during either substrate or vaccine production).
+- country of origin (e.g. TSE status) - species of origin (with emphasis on natural, not experimental transmission) - tissue of origin (based on the tissue risk classification system in Appendix 1) - target species susceptibility (including experimentally) - method of administration (i.e. oral versus parenteral) - manufacturing method and degree of processing - other factors (e.g. age of the source animal, testing at slaughter and dilution of the TSE agent during either substrate or vaccine production).